Injection Molding Plastic Factory: A Guide For Beginners

 • The price and terms of the factory: You may want to compare the prices and terms of different factories and negotiate for the best deal.
 You may want to consider factors such as minimum order quantity, lead time, payment methods, warranty, and after-sales service.
 You may also want to ask for a quotation or an invoice that clearly states all the costs and conditions involved in the transaction.

 Finding injection molding plastic factories online can be a challenging task, but with some research and planning, you can find a suitable supplier for your needs.
-You may want to use online platforms such as Alibaba, Thomasnet, or Made-in-China that connect buyers and sellers of industrial products.
+You may want to use online platforms such as Alibaba, or Made-in-China that connect buyers and sellers of industrial products.
 You may also want to consult with experts or professionals in the field who can offer you advice or recommendations.